Machine Learning approach to modeling of neutral particles transport in plasma: Propagator model

 Thus, the total CX source is

-\beqar \vec{S}_{cx,tot} = \vec{S}_{cx,1} + \vec{S}_{cx,2} + \vec{S}_{cx,3 } + \ldots = \\ \nn (\hat{P} + \hat{P}^2 + \hat{P}^3 + \ldots) \vec{S}_n \eeqar
+\beqar \vec{S}_{cx,tot} = \vec{S}_{cx,1} + \vec{S}_{cx,2} + \vec{S}_{cx,3 } + \ldots = (\hat{P} + \hat{P}^2 + \hat{P}^3 + \ldots) \vec{S}_n \eeqar

-For non-zero ionization rate, the norm of matrix $P$ is less than 1, which guarantees convergence of the power series.
-Using the matrix identities in the Appendix, one can write the linear equation for the CX source,
+For non-zero ionization rate, the norm of linear operator $\hat{P}$ is less than 1, which guarantees the convergence of the power series.
+Using the identities in the Appendix, one can write the linear equation for the CX source,

-\beq (I - \hat{P}) \vec{S}_{cx,tot} = \hat{P} \vec{S}_n \eeq
+\beq (\hat{I} - \hat{P}) \vec{S}_{cx,tot} = \hat{P} \vec{S}_n, \eeq